KRRT7/Nuitka-pyperf-suite/README.md

-experimental benchmark suite for nuitka using pyperf
+experimental benchmark suite for nuitka using an adapted and naive form of the CPython Benchmark Suite